bvasseur82/bvasseur82/content/post/2021-01-30-analising-adam-scott-s-pga-tour-stats/index.markdown

 ## Explore the data

 Throughout this post we use data available on the [PGA tour website](https://www.pgatour.com/stats.html).
 When comparing to the field, we use data starting year 2000.
-We compile this data and process it using R. If you are curious of how data could be efficiently retrieved, please refer to the work done by [Jacob Dubbert](https://github.com/jdubbert/Scrape-golf-data-from-web).
+We compile this data and process it using R. If you are curious of how data could be efficiently retrieved, please refer to the nice work done by [Jacob Dubbert](https://github.com/jdubbert/Scrape-golf-data-from-web).

 ### How does Adam Scott rank compared to peers?

-Here are the 10 players who the most on the PGA tour since 2000:
+Here are the 10 players who won the most on the PGA tour since 2000:

 ```